linksmart/border-gateway/README.md

 # iot-bgw
-IoT Border Gateway, remote access and security for the internet of things, contains BGW external interface, http-proxy, mqtt-proxy and auth server
+IoT Border Gateway, remote access and security for the Internet of Things, contains BGW external interface, http-proxy, mqtt-proxy and auth server

 ## Try it out